China–United States relations: Public perceptions

-Despite tensions during Barack Obama's presidency, the Chinese population's favorability of the US stood at 51% in Obama's last year of 2016, only to fall during the Trump administration.
+Despite tensions during Barack Obama's presidency, the Chinese population's favorability of the U.S. stood at 51% in Obama's last year of 2016, only to fall during the Trump administration.
+According to a 2025 poll by the Chicago Council on Global Affairs and the Carter Center, 17% of Chinese people consider the US to be a friend of China, while 83% do not.

-Americans, especially older Republican voters, took an increasingly negative view of China and of Chinese Communist Party general secretary Xi Jinping during the COVID-19 pandemic, expressing economic, human-rights, and environmental concerns.
+American public opinion of China and of General secretary of the Chinese Communist Party Xi Jinping has deteriorated sharply since the start of the China–United States trade war and during the COVID-19 pandemic, with many expressing economic, human-rights, and environmental concerns.